 Amazon offers lots of whiskey decanter sets.
 Feel free to select the most suitable one for you.
 You can also buy a single whiskey decanter without the glasses and look for suitable glasses for the decanter from here.

-Basics of decanting alcoholic drinks
+Basics of decanting whiskey or other alcoholic drinks

 Decanting wine is also debatable but there is a function behind it.
 Decanting wine removes sediment and encourages oxidation.
 So theoretically decanting allows the wine to “open up” through exposure to oxygen.
 How much exposure a wine requires, is still under debate, but everybody accepts the fact that decanting wine will change it for better or ill.